SIT50416 Diploma of Hospitality Management (CRICOS: 102991G)

 PLEASE NOTE: –

-No work-based training applies to this course if student has successfully completed SIT30816 Certificate III in Commercial Cookery from Nova Institute of Technology
+No work-based training applies to this course if student has successfully completed SIT30816 Certificate III in Commercial Cookery from Acacia Institute

 On successful completion of the course candidates can seek employment as